mayar4ki/Livesey/README.md

 - discover tokens (how all tokens)

 - actions on token
-  add to wallet
+  add to wallet ✅
   add to favorites
-  my assets (all erc20 tokens owned by user(any user)) copy address to share
+  my assets (all erc20 tokens owned by user(any user)) ✅ copy address to share ✅

+- voting ✅
 - limit order
 - orders list